-CMA’s Spartanburg plant will be an integrated facility producing precursor, carbon fiber and prepreg in a single manufacturing facility.
+CMA’s newest plant in Spartanburg, SC will be an integrated facility producing precursor, carbon fiber and prepreg in a single manufacturing facility.
 This plant is a cornerstone of Toray’s growth in North America and provides critical supply chain redundancy and diversification.

 With a nationwide footprint, this allows us to build on our success by utilizing our collective knowledge and expertise, and becoming nimbler and responsive to our customers’ needs by centrally managing our combined production facilities.
 Gaining capability across product lines allows us to increase customer value, shorten time to market, and strengthen critical relationships.